-The procedure for amendment of a special exception or variance already approved, or a request for a change of conditions attached to an approval, shall be the same as for a new application
+The procedure for amendment of a variance already approved, or a request for a change of conditions attached to an approval, shall be the same as for a new application

 F. Resolutions

 Every resolution shall require a majority vote of the Board's entire membership at a legally constituted meeting.